funlessdev/fl-client-sdk-go/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreatePostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiFnCreatePostRequest struct via the builder pattern

 Name | Type | Description  | Notes